 I met Suvir several years ago at a pastry conference hosted at the CIA.
 Suvir was one of the presenters.
 He talked about blending more flavors of the world into the palate of American desserts.
-He was confidence Americans want to experience flavors beyond vanilla and chocolate, I whole heartedly agree with him.
-His food at the conference was intense and fresh and clean.
-You could taste every spice and ingredient, it was unlike any other Indian food I’d ever eaten.
+He was confident Americans want to experience flavors beyond vanilla and chocolate, and I whole heartedly agree with him.
+His food at the conference was intense, fresh and clean.
+You could taste every spice and ingredient.
+It was unlike any other Indian food I’d ever eaten.
 I was in awe and have been ever since.
 He has become a mentor, a brother and a dear friend to me.
 His skills go way beyond the kitchen.
-He and his partner Charlie have established a farm where they raise animals and run the American Masala empire, they design kitchen accessories, write cookbooks and Suvir is on a team at Harvard to educate people on how to eat a healthier diet.
+He and his partner Charlie have established a farm where they raise animals and run the American Masala empire.
+They design kitchen accessories, write cookbooks and Suvir is on a team at Harvard to educate people on how to eat a healthier diet.
 Now you see why I am in awe.
 But, the reason I fell in love with this chef was only partly because of his food, it is also his generosity and heart.
 He and Charlie give back to their community and to society as a whole.
 They are the epitome of good people!

 More about our meal at devi, a Sticky Toffee Cake with Nut Brittle Ice Cream recipe:

 Thank you for visiting Zoë Bakes!
 I wanted to write a short post to let you know how much your lovely comments of encouragement have meant to me.
 As many of you have noticed I’ve taken a sabbatical of sorts from blogging.
 I miss it and will be back soon.
 Jeff and I are working on our third book (Pizza and Flatbreads in Five Minutes a Day) together and it is due at the beginning of December.
 It is so exciting and tremendous fun, but it is like a child and has taken most of my time.